-Sometimes, even after your best efforts, your vehicles might fail you along the way.
-That is why it is always essential to prepare for emergencies like your car breaking down suddenly.
+Sometimes, even after your best efforts, your vehicles might fail you.
+That is why preparing for emergencies like your car breaking down suddenly is essential.

 Ensure that you always have an emergency kit in your car.
-Your emergency kit should contain some non-perishable food, extra bottles of water, a flashlight, important contacts, a seatbelt cutter, extra pair of clothes, etc.
+Your emergency kit should contain some non-perishable food, extra bottles of water, a flashlight, essential contacts, a seatbelt cutter, an extra pair of clothes, etc.

-Also, make sure that your mobile is always charged, or carry a spare with you.
-Find out from your auto mechanic or vehicle manufacturer if there are roadside emergency assistance services available.
+Also, ensure your mobile is always charged, or carry a spare.
+Find out from your auto mechanic or vehicle manufacturer if roadside emergency assistance services are available.
 Otherwise, try and make your own arrangements before you set off.

 Plan your route

-As much as you may want the spirit of adventure to lead you wherever it pleases, it is crucial to plan your route before you leave.
+As much as you may want the spirit of adventure to lead you wherever it pleases, planning your route before you leave is crucial.

-That is especially important if you’re going to be using specific routes for the first time.
-Thanks to technology, you can have access to maps like Google Maps on your smartphones to help you know where you’re going and how to get there.
+That is especially important if you’re using specific routes for the first time.
+Thanks to technology, you can access maps like Google Maps on your smartphones to help you know where you’re going and how to get there.

 The most important thing is to enter the correct details before you leave.